Nine Mile Ride, Wokingham, RG40 3AT

 I’ve been a teacher for over 20 years.
 I am currently head of Key Stage One and teach the Reception class.
 Other responsibilities include Science and EAL coordinator.
 I have a degree from Exeter University in Classical Civilisation and a PGCE (teaching certificate) from Durham University.
 I have recently achieved a National Professional Qualification for Middle Leadership.
 I have taught at St Sebastian's School for 9 years and have experience teaching in other schools including Our Lady's Preparatory School in Crowthorne and Watford Girl's Grammar School in Watford.
 I have been married for over 25 years and have four wonderful children, twin girls aged 13 who attended St Sebastian's School, another daughter aged 23 and a son aged 25.
 We have two guinea pigs named Poppy and Peppa and a large tank of Tropical fish.
 I enjoy cooking, tennis, racket ball and reading.

 I am originally from Co.
 Kildare Ireland and proud of my roots, having moved here 10 years ago.
-I am working in Saint Sebastian’s CE Primary since 2007 and currently teach Year Three.
+I am working in Saint Sebastian’s CE Primary since 2007.
 I recently completed an MA in Education in Reading University, studying Special Education Needs and Inclusion.
 I am our school SENCO and Inclusion teacher, including safeguarding.
 I love music and studied music as my initial degree in Dublin, qualifying as a music and history secondary school teacher in 1999.
 I play violin and harp and love working with various classes teaching music throughout the school, including our thriving school choir, which we proudly take to various external venues to perform.
 In my spare time, I love playing my violin, reading and watching rugby.

 I have been teaching at Saint Sebastian’s since I qualified from Kingston University eight years ago.
 I am currently the Year 5 class teacher and my whole school responsibilities include: Curriculum Lead for English and Geography, Assessment and Staff induction and Mentoring.